hpcloud/aok/README.md

 ---------------
 AOK by default uses the same self-signed certificate as the Cloud Controller.
 To prevent log warnings about the certificate, the Cloud Controller is configured to use a CA file on the VM to validate AOK's certificate.
-This is set in Doozer under the `aok/ca_file` key in the Cloud Controller's configuration.
+This is set under the `aok/ca_file` key in the Cloud Controller's configuration.